-These plans are owned by Highways England’s Executive Team and overseen by our Board.
+These plans are owned by National Highways Executive Team and overseen by our Board.
 They are less prescriptive, more collaborative ways of working.
 They encourage each area of our business, our supply chain partners and every individual, to define and own their own commitment to getting everyone home safe and well.

 We have taken a collaborative approach from the start, involving a range of people from inside and outside our organisation.
-It was important to do this to ensure that the way we go about managing health, safety and wellbeing in Highways England reflects the unique issues we face.
+It was important to do this to ensure that the way we go about managing health, safety and wellbeing in National Highways reflects the unique issues we face.
 Together, we looked at our performance since 2015 and identified six focus areas that are critical to how we will go about improving health, safety and wellbeing for our employees, supply chain and our customers.